DMX immortalized by family and close friends at the memorial | ExBulletin

 DMX ex-wife Tashera Simmons told the audience: Everything he’s done, he’s done for all of you.
 He always wanted to please you.
 He always wanted to give you his best show.

-What he wants you to do, she said, is love Jesus the same way he did.
-I love her babies.
-I love his family.
+What he wants you to do, ”she said, is love Jesus the same way he did.
+Love her babies.
+Love his family.

 Nas recalled having a conversation with a teary eyed DMX while filming a scene for Belly, a crime drama.
 He said DMX got emotional knowing the rapper was about to embark on a journey to become a hip-hop icon.